How to Create a Marketplace: Build a Multi-Vendor Website

 Step 1: Define your marketplace idea and vision

 Your marketplace vision sets the foundation for your business.
 In short, it should establish the “why” of your marketplace.
+Why even create a marketplace?
 Be clear about your marketplace vision before conceptualizing your minimum viable product (MVP).

 To define your vision, answer the following questions: